png261/programing-from-the-ground-up/chapter3/README.md

 # Chapter3: Your firsrt programs

-- Assembling is the process that transforms assembly code into intructions for the machine.
-It transforms the human-readable file into a machine-readable file
+- Assembling is the process that transforms assembly code into intructions for the machine(object file).
 - Object file is code that is in the machine's language, but has not been completely put together
-- Linker is a program responsile for putting the object files together and adding information to it so that the kernel knows how to load and run it
+- Linker is a program putting object files together and adding information to it so that the kernel knows how to load and run it

 # Outline of an Assembly Language Program
 - anything starting with a period isn't directly translated into a machine instruction.
-Instead, it's an instruction to the assembler it self
+Instead, it's an instruction to the assembler it self.
+These are called assembler directives or pseudo-operations
 - `.section .data`: where to list memory storage you need
 - `.section .text`: where the program instructions live
 - symbol are generally used to mark locations of programs or data, so you can refer them by name instead of by their location number
-- symbol is going going to be replaced by something else either during assembly or liking
+- symbol is going to be replaced by something else either during assembly or liking
+- `.globl _start`: define lable `_start` which can be accessible from outside the current file
-- _start mark location where to begin running program
+- `_start:` mark location begin running program
-- label: symbol followed by a colon, define a symbol's value
+- `label:` symbol followed by a colon, define a symbol's value
 - some general-purpose registers
     - %eax
     - %ebx